Kardbord/Boxes/ARCHITECTURE.md

   list, and its build **dependency** `<path>` entries (the repositories OBS may read binaries from while building).

-Even if the in-repo `_meta` goes stale, the comments document what is configured, so it is kept as an annotation of record.
+Even if the in-repo `_meta` goes stale, the comments document what was initially configured, so it is kept as an annotation of record.

 ### `_config` (project build configuration / prjconf)